zio/zio-protoquill/README.md

 One other note that this documentation is not yet a fully-fledged reference for ProtoQuill features.
 Have a look at the original [Quill documentation](https://getquill.io/) for basic information about how Quill constructs (e.g. Queries, Joins, Actions, Batch Actions, etc...) are written in lieu of any documentation missing here.

 For further information, watch:
+ - [ProtoQuill Release Party](https://www.youtube.com/watch?v=El9fkkHewp0) - Overview of new Quill features in Scala 3 and discussion about the future of Metaprogramming.
  - [Quill, Dotty, And The Awesome Power of 'Inline'](https://www.youtube.com/watch?v=SmBpGkIsJIU) - Many examples of new things that can be done with this library that cannot be done with standard Quill.
  - [ScQuilL Sessions - Quill, Dotty, and Macros](https://www.youtube.com/watch?v=0PSg__PPjY8&list=PLqky8QybCVQYNZY_MNJpkjFKT-dAdHQDX) - A tutorial on developing Dotty-Quill from scratch (covers quoting, liftables, and liftables).
  - [Generic Derivation is the New Reflection](https://www.youtube.com/watch?v=E9L1-rkYPng) - A tutorial on how Dotty Generic Derivation works covering a Dotty-Quill use-case.